michaelsergio/nasm-instruction-set/interrupts.md

 ```

 ### INT 33h / AX=0003
-get mouse position and status of its buttons.
+Get mouse position and status of its buttons.

-returns
+returns:
 * if left button is down: BX=1
 * if right button is down: BX=2
 * if both buttons are down: BX=3